BaseCampCoding/fundamentals-of-programming-pt-1-unit-project-travis-and-sean/README.md

 ## The Game of Chance
 ### Description
 The Game of Chance is a program with 5 mini games of chance inside.
-These games include rock paper scissors, guess the number, coin flip, horse races, and pick the card.
+These games include rock paper scissors, guess the number, coin flip, horse race, and pick the card.
 You have a limit of 5 lives to make it through all 5 games.
 There is a game that secretly gives you an extra life once you win.

 ### Running
 Once the file begins running, it will ask the user for their name.
-Next it shows what games are available and the fun begins  The user starts playing the games amd the game tracks how many lives are left.
-Once the user beats the game, it is no longer available until the next set of lives.
+Next it shows what games are available and the fun begins  The user starts playing the games and the game tracks how many lives are left.
+Once the user beats the game, it is no longer be available until the next set of lives.
+Which means you'll have to either lose, quit, or win the game.
+If you win The Game of Chance, you will congratulate for your success.
 ```
 Welcome to The Game of Chance!
 What is your name?